BBBSnowball/ctemplate-python/README.txt

 Python interface to the ctemplate library
 =========================================

+The main functions and classes of the ctemplate library are wrapped as native Python objects.
-Run python internal help() for a complete API overview:
+Run python internal help() for an API overview:
 $ python -c "import ctemplate; help(ctemplate)"

 Example:

+# loads example.tpl in current directory
 template = ctemplate.Template("example.tpl", ctemplate.DO_NOT_STRIP)
 dictionary = ctemplate.Dictionary("my example dict")
 # dict setters call SetValue() automatically